chef/chef-web-docs/content/resources/script/_index.md

 syntax_properties_list:
 - '`interpreter` specifies the command shell to use'
 - '`cwd` specifies the directory from which the command is run'
+- |
-- '`code` specifies the command to run
+  `code` specifies the command to run

-  It is more common to use the **script**-based resource that is specific

-  to the command shell.
-Chef has shell-specific resources for Bash, csh,

-  Perl, Python, and Ruby.
+  It is more common to use the **script**-based resource that is specific to the command shell.
+Chef has shell-specific resources for Bash, csh, ksh, Perl, Python, and Ruby.

   The same command as above, but run using the **bash** resource:

   ``` ruby
   bash ''extract_module'' do
     cwd ::File.dirname(src_filepath)
     code <<-EOH